 Verified-Reviews – 15-day free trial + no credit card needed!
-It’s normally $99/mo with a 15-day free trial, but once you sign up for the free trial, CALL Maud and ask her about the 20% discount and the extended trial and tell her that Francisco said to "Extend Your Trial".
-This is a month-to-month (no contract) subscription.
+It’s normally $99/mo with a 15-day free trial, but once you sign up for the free trial, CALL Maud and ask her about the 20% discount and the extended trial and tell her that Francisco said to “Extend Your Trial”.
+This is a month-to-month (no-contract) subscription.
 Most people don’t wait for the 15-day free trial to end because it’s a great option.
 Talk to Maud if you need a demo and tell her you heard about the 20% discount on Planet Marketing.
 They have various platforms where the reviews can be published.
 Clients include Michelin, The Belron Group, Diamonds International, Lacoste, Swatch, Kenneth Cole, Airfrance, and more.
 The discount is not advertised on Verified-reviews.com site!
-Again, no credit card needed.
+Again, no credit card is needed.

 Ekomi – Fully Managed Reviews

 Ekomi has a ‘managed solution’ so nobody in your office has to deal with the duty of receiving, replying, and disputing reviews.

 Great company to use if you’re in Europe and have a large company that gets a lot of reviews.

 Ekomi is backed by Goldman Sachs Private Capital Group.
 Goldman Sachs is a key investor.